shivanshdave/2020-432/classes/class11/README.md

 ## Today's Announcements

 1. In reaction to a Minute Paper after Class 6 question, I [built a description of effect sizes and how to discuss them](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class11/class11_effects_note.pdf).
+    - The (brief) feedback to the Minute Paper after Class 6 is at http://bit.ly/432-2020-minute-06-feedback.
+Sorry it took so long.
+    - We'll have a minute paper next week after Class 12.

 2. The [Homework 3 Answer Sketch](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw03) (including the grading rubric) is available now.